Most dislocations result from acute injuries or overuse.

 Overuse, as may occur when athletes over train

 How severe a dislocation is depends partly on the type and force of the trauma that caused it.

 Some disorders make dislocations more likely.
-An example is Ehlers-Danlos syndrome Ehlers-Danlos Syndrome Ehlers-Danlos syndrome is a rare hereditary disorder of connective tissue that results in unusually flexible joints, very elastic skin, and fragile tissues.
-This syndrome is caused by a defect... read more , a rare hereditary connective tissue disorder that makes joints unusually flexible.
+An example is Ehlers-Danlos syndrome Ehlers-Danlos Syndromes Ehlers-Danlos syndromes are rare hereditary disorders of connective tissue that result in unusually flexible joints, very elastic skin, and fragile tissues.
+These syndromes are caused by a defect... read more , a rare hereditary connective tissue disorder that makes joints unusually flexible.
 People with this disorder are prone to dislocations and sprains.

 Symptoms of Dislocations

 When a dislocation occurs, the bones may be obviously out of place.
 The joint may look distorted or bent.
 A bone may protrude abnormally, causing the skin around it to stretch and bulge.

 Dislocations cause the following symptoms: